SpencerAP/oauth-tester/README.md

 # OAuth Tester

-Simple form for testing PhotoShelter OAuth redirect flow.
+Simple form for testing PhotoShelter's OAuth redirect flow.

 No secrets are stored on the server; any private data is encrypted in transit using a random seed stored as a temporary cookie in the user's browser.